organics2016/pojo2json/README.md

 #### Random Value Configuration

-- If you want to ask where did the previous random value JSON?
+- If you want to ask where the previous option `Copy JSON and Random Values` went?
 Use the following configuration to achieve the previous effect.

     ```properties